twinfoundation/framework/packages/nameof-transformer/README.md

 npm install @gtsc/nameof-transformer -D
 ```

-## Examples
+## Configuration

-Usage of the APIs can be seen in the examples [./dist/docs/examples.md](./dist/docs/examples.md)
+Configuration of the package is shown in [dist/docs/configuration.md](dist/docs/configuration.md)

 ## Reference

-Detailed reference documentation for the API can be found in [./dist/docs/modules.md](./dist/docs/modules.md)
+Detailed reference documentation for the API can be found in [dist/docs/modules.md](dist/docs/modules.md)